err0r500/k8s-practice/cluster/step07.md

 </details>

- you should even have replies to your pings !

 > curl an nginx pod on master

 See the welcome message ?
 Success !

-Do the same thing to allow traffic from M -> W

 When it works, head over the [next section](./step08.md)